ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 The querystring is: query=hello+world&sort=title
 ````

 Most times, however, you might want to parse the "querystring" into a dictionary, to be able to use those values inside your application easily.
-There are multiple ways of doing that (some as simple as [a few lines of JavaScript](https://stackoverflow.com/questions/2090551/parse-query-string-in-javascript)), but a good, robust and safe solution is to rely on the popular library [qs](https://www.npmjs.com/package/qs).
+There are multiple ways of doing that.
+The simplest one is using [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) which is available in all modern browsers.
+If you need support for older browsers, a safe solution is to rely on the popular [qs](https://www.npmjs.com/package/qs) library.

 For example, changing the component above to: